stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

    The `counter` variable is stored in the data space associated with the smart contract.
 The variable is persisted and acts as the global shared state.

-   To provide access to the `counter` variable from outside of the current smart contract, we need to declare a public function to get it.
-The last lines of the code add a public `get-counter` function.
+   To provide access to the `counter` variable from outside of the current smart contract, we need to declare a read-only function to get it.
+The last lines of the code add a read-only `get-counter` function.
 The [`var-get`](/references/language-functions#var-get) statement looks for a variable in the contract's data space and returns it.

    With that, you are ready to rerun the tests